Costa Rica becomes the first Central American country to legalize same-sex marriage

 The move to marriage equality follows an August 2018 ruling by the country's Constitutional Court, which ruled that laws preventing same-sex marriage were unconstitutional.

-The Court gave the legislature 18 months to enact marriage equality, or have the ruling recognizing same-sex marriages automatically go into effect once the deadline expired.
+The court gave the legislature 18 months to enact marriage equality, or have the ruling recognizing same-sex marriages automatically go into effect once the deadline expired.

 Costa Rica's decision also follows an opinion issued by the Inter-American Court of Human Rights in January 2018.
 The Central American country had asked the court to determine whether it was obligated to extend property rights to same-sex couples.